amazon-archives/sql-workbench/README.md

-# Open Distro for Elasticsearch SQL Workbench
+# Open Distro for Elasticsearch
+Workbench

 The Open Distro for Elasticsearch SQL Workbench enables you to query your Elasticsearch data using SQL syntax from a dedicated Kibana UI.
 You can download your query results data in JSON, JDBC, CSV and raw text formats.